MIDImyAPPBETA

 MIDImyAPP is totally free.
 The only condition is to give feedback about usability, bugs, suggestions, etc.

-Inside the MIDImyAPP folder there are two tiny command-line utilities play and stop.
+Inside the MIDImyAPP folder there are two tiny command-line utilities play

-In that folder you find some useful AppleScripts for controlling “GarageBand” and others.
+was called (literally)In that folder you find some useful AppleScripts for controlling “GarageBand” and others.